Migme: Rebrand, investment and listing

-On 10 June 2014 the company changed its name to migme Limited, and acquired alivenotdead.com, a Hong Kong-based artist community website co-founded by Patrick Lee, former chief executive of film review site rottentomatoes.com.
+On 10 June 2014 the company changed its name to migme Limited, and acquired alivenotdead.com, a Hong Kong–based artist community website co-founded by Patrick Lee, former chief executive of film review site rottentomatoes.com.
 Also in 2014, the firm completed a merger with Latin Gold Ltd., an Australian-listed mining company, which enabled migme to list on the Australian Stock Exchange by way of a reverse takeover, effective 11 August 2014.
 In 2014, FIH Mobile (a Foxconn-linked handset company) became the migme's largest shareholder through a $9.6 million investment, giving it a 19.9% stake in the company.

-In October 2014, the company acquired LoveByte, a mobile app enabling couples to communicate, share thoughts and remember precious moments.
+In October 2014, the company acquired LoveByte, a mobile app.
 LoveByte is headquartered in Singapore.

 In January 2015, migme enters e-Commerce with acquisition of Sold.sg.
-Sold is an online pay-to-bid auction house and e-commerce business where customers can bid and buy quality products at competitive prices.
+Sold is an online pay-to-bid auction house and e-commerce business.
 Sold operates in Singapore and Malaysia.

 Migme currently operates offices in Singapore, Kuala Lumpur, Jakarta, Manila, and Taipei.

 On 20 April 2017 Solaris Power Cells, Inc. announced that it had signed definitive agreements to acquire Migme.
 However this deal didn't help migme to increase sales, instead they incurred a $23.1 Million after tax loss.
 The end of the deal with Solaris, on August 10, 2017, was announced via a press brief with Reuters.

-Shutdown
+Current status

-The mobile app has been offline since early 2018.
-There, however, is no official statement on the specific reason about this unexpected situation yet.
+The mobile app was offline since early 2018.